Azure/azure-powershell/src/ConnectedKubernetes/ConnectedKubernetes.Autorest/examples/Set-AzConnectedKubernetes.md

 eastus   azps_test_cluster azps_test_group
 ```

-This command enables workload identiy and Oidc Issuer Profile of a connected kubernetes cluster
+This command enables workload identity and OIDC Issuer Profile for a connected Kubernetes cluster

 ### Example 5: Disable workload identity of a connected kubernetes cluster with InputOjbect
 ```powershell